asgarovf/ethylene/docs/docs/initialization/useConnection.md

 ## Connect your wallet

-The `connect` function handles all the wallet connection handling.
+The `connect` function handles all the wallet connection process.

 ```tsx
 import { useConnection } from "ethylene/hooks";